-Based on an actuarial study prepared by Nyhart Epler, a third-party actuary, as of July 1, 2018, the OCFA's Unfunded Actuarial Accrued Liability (UAAL) for the Retiree Medical defined benefit plan is \$102.6 million.
-The UAAL is impacted by future retirees, spouses of retirees, a maximum 5% annual increase in the medical grant, the investment return of the trust, and the underlying assumptions such as the mortality tables.
+Based on a Funding Adequacy Analysis prepared by Nyhart, a third-party actuary, as of June 30, 2020, the OCFA's Unfunded Actuarial Accrued Liability (UAAL) for the Retiree Medical defined benefit plan is \$106.5 million.
+The UAAL continues to increase because there are no new entrants into the Plan to contribute to the funding, each year additional employees retire and begin collecting the grant, the medical grant increases each year based on the 5% maximum, and occasionally changes are made to the underlying assumptions such as the investment return and mortality tables.